-Expected number of awards: R&I will award no more than two Catalyst Grants per competition.
-Within this limit, the number of awards issued will be determined based on proposal quality (see Proposal Review Process and Timeline below) and availability of funds.
+Expected number of awards: The number of awards issued will be determined based on proposal quality (see Proposal Review Process and Timeline below) and availability of funds.

 Eligibility

 Applicant eligibility: Full-time UNL faculty members are eligible to serve as principal investigator (PI) and submit a proposal to this competition.
 Postdoctoral fellows, faculty with part-time appointments, and visiting or adjunct appointees are not eligible to apply as PI.